Purshow/Awesome-LVLM-Hallucination/readme.md

 # Awesome LVLM Hallucination
 All the papers listed in this project come from my usual reading.
-If you have found some new and interesting papers, I would appreciate it if you let me know!！！
+If you have found some new and interesting papers, I would appreciate it if you let me know!!!
 ### A nice survey:[A Survey on Hallucination in Large Vision-Language Models](https://arxiv.org/abs/2402.00253)

 ### Hallucination Benchmarks: